strukturag/nextcloud-certificate24/docs/api.md

 # Nextcloud app API

-This document describes the API of the esig Nextcloud app.
+This document describes the API of the Certificate24 Nextcloud app.

 Unless otherwise noted, each request must be authenticated with a user of the Nextcloud instance.